Salmon Fishing Tuition

 What I've personally seen on the Tay over the years is a mixed bag of angler skill sets from absolute tactical perfectionists to anglers who are just completely wasting their time if catching a salmon is their real objective.
 Our pursuit has been through a rough enough time since the Greenland feeding grounds were discovered and were commercially 'annihilated' and clearly stock levels have dipped significantly across the globe since then.
 We are now decades into an era where you really need to know what you're doing to stand a reasonable chance of catching salmon on any river and gaining better satisfaction from this fine pursuit.

-Salmon Catch Statisticians
+Ignore Salmon Catch Statistics

 The problem that's been created these days has been letting 'catch stats' run the show.
-As we are all highly trained 'statisticians' in modern day living these little 'nail in the coffin' daily digits have been allowed to 'creep' into this most amazing natural pursuit to a point where it now negatively influences the booking patterns of salmon anglers.
+As we are all highly trained 'statisticians' in modern day living these little 'nail in the coffin' daily digits have been allowed to 'creep' into this most amazing natural pursuit to a point where it now can often negatively influence the booking patterns of salmon anglers.
 Anglers are now assuming that a blank day on a salmon beat means it's not worth booking or that there was no chance of a fish which will be the furthest thing away from the truth you could imagine in the vast majority of cases.